 Glasgow Necropolis

-Glasgow Necropolis is a magnificent cemetery with its first burial taking place in 1832.
-It has now upwards of 50,000 burials and is a magnificent cemetery to visit.
+Glasgow Necropolis is a magnificent cemetery and as a matter of fact, its first burial took place in 1832.
+Likewise, it now has upwards of 50,000 burials and is a magnificent cemetery to visit.
+In addition, it is my first holiday break with Mark for a Valentine’s Day celebration.
+Of course, I have clearly met the right man for me!

 Photographs of Glasgow Necropolis